 Typically, we have three weekends identified as joint races with New York Masters and New England Masters.
 The race hosted by Mid-Atlantic, will be held at West Mountain in mid-February.
 Be sure to check our schedules for the final dates for these races.

-To join our email list, include your email address when becoming a member, or visit us at mamasters.org and opt-in for email communications.
+To join our email list visit mamasters.org and opt-in for email communications.
 Like us on Facebook at facebook.com/MAMastersSki.
-Be sure to check out our website for more details on participation.
+Check out our website for more details on participation.

 Membership Requirements